 By 2002, the Department of Homeland Security (DHS) was established, and criminal justice programs started yielding specialized degrees in homeland security to prepare professionals.

 What is Homeland Security?

 Homeland security is a mission-driven career field.
-Professionals are laser-focused on protecting the nation and its people from national threats such as terrorism, natural disaster and public health crises.
-Within the DHS — a cabinet of the U.S. federal government — there are 22 departments and agencies, each operating with a unique structure and goal.
+Professionals are laser-focused on protecting the nation and its people from national threats such as terrorism, natural disasters and public health crises.
+Within the various agencies of the DHS — a cabinet of the U.S. federal government — there are more than 260,000 employees focused on different tasks to achieve the same goal.

 You may also work with private sector organizations to develop appropriate safety measures, whether it be securing potentially dangerous chemicals or implementing infrastructure security strategies at well-known landmarks.